koutsomi/academic-homepage/content/project/swig/index.md

 tags = ["big data", "ontologies", "semantic analytics"] title = "SWIGroup"
 # Project summary to display on homepage.
-summary = "I am coordinating the Semantic Web and Interoperability Group ([SWIGroup](http://swigroup.hpclab.ceid.upatras.gr/)), where I am working on the development of software and models related to Semantic Web technologies  and standards, including:
+summary = "I am coordinating the Semantic Web and Interoperability Group ([SWIGroup](http://swigroup.hpclab.ceid.upatras.gr/)), where I am working on the development of software and models related to Semantic Web technologies  and standards, including:"

 #Optional image to display on homepage.
 image_preview = ""